-Though the idea was very smart, but quickly it started creating new issues mainly for some page which always have dynamic content and caching them is not possible.
-The problem got even critical when instead of a whole page being dynamic, some parts of the webpage is.
+Though the idea was very smart, quickly it started creating new issues mainly for some pages that always have dynamic content, and caching them is not possible.
+The problem got even more critical when instead of a whole page being dynamic, some parts of the webpage are.
 So, things became even more critical.
-Now as the time passes, more and more caching plugin for WordPress started emerging and though all of them were free, but they started competing with each other.
+Now as time passes, more and more caching plugins for WordPress started emerging and though all of them were free, they started competing with each other.

-Finally, we got some very well-known WordPress caching plugins out of this fight like WP Super Cache, W3 Total Cache etc. For a long period of time, these plugins were the standard for WordPress caching plugin, but one of the major problems with the free plugins were and will always be providing timely support and updating the codebase as there is no monetary benefit of doing so.
-This is why over many years many beautiful plugins simply got forgotten as the owner didn’t updated it.
+Finally, we got some very well-known WordPress caching plugins out of this fight like WP Super Cache, W3 Total Cache, etc. For a long period of time, these plugins were the standard for WordPress caching plugin, but one of the major problems with the free plugins were and will always be providing timely support and updating the codebase as there is no monetary benefit to doing so.
+This is why over many years many beautiful plugins simply got forgotten as the owner didn’t update them.

 Table of Contents 📜

 While some smart hobby programmer was building new WordPress caching plugins and releasing them for free, some smart business people saw the extreme need for a good caching plugin in the WordPress world and even greater support.
 So, they quickly realized we can simply make things premium and ask people to pay for the services instead of making them free.
 In this way, they will make money as well as have a financial incentive to provide good support and constantly keep the plugin updated.

 This wasn’t too hard as by this time there were so many caching plugins out there that you can just take a bit of code from each one and you got yourself a plugin.
 We know we’re extremely oversimplifying things but the point we were trying to make is, not much R&D was needed to make these so-called premium plugins, at least to begin with.